zazuko/trifid/README.md

 - `FETCH_HANDLER_FILE`: the file to use to fetch the data (default value: `https://raw.githubusercontent.com/zazuko/tbbt-ld/master/dist/tbbt.nt`)
 - `FETCH_HANDLER_FILE_TYPE`: the type of the file to use to fetch the data (default value: `application/n-triples`)
 - `DATASET_BASE_URL`: the base URL to use to enable rewriting

-#### Custom build

-An example of a custom Docker image can be found at [lod.opentransportdata.swiss](https://github.com/zazuko/lod.opentransportdata.swiss).

 ### Reverse Proxy